Sunday, July 1, 2018

-That is what happened to Simon Peter; that is what will happen to you, if you will but listen.
+That is what happened to Simon Peter; that is what will happen to you, if you will but listen and act.
 Listening and then acting are the key principles of this Gospel, we must listen to what He says, and then ACT upon it.

 Do not misunderstand, every day Jesus speaks to you telling you what to do.
 It is your choice, you can listen like Simon Peter or you can ignore Jesus.
 He has the pony for the lottery.
 He wants to give it to you, all you have to do is accept.
 While He is a bit more subtle than a Drill Instructor, the question is the same, “Can you hear me?”
 The problem with us is that we just do not want to hear.
 That is why we need the Holy Ghost to open up our ears, that we might hear and obey.

 There are none so deaf as those who will not hear.

 Heaven is at the end of an uphill trail.
 The easy downhill trail does not lead to the summit.

 The time is now, not tomorrow.
 The time has come, indeed.
 How will you ACT?

 It is by our actions we are known.